What is the school's Published Admissions Number?

 How about outdoor space?
 Will competitive sports be available to the children?

 There is sufficient space at the site to provide children with an outstanding education, both inside and outside the classroom.
-The staff make the most of the space on site and find creative ways to learn outside the classroom.
+We have a very spacious and modern hall which is used for PE lessons, lunchtimes and assemblies.
+Our playground is also a good size and has a number of extras such as a traversing wall, playground markings and play equipment.
+For children in Reception and Year 1, there is an excellent and well-resourced additional outside area for creative play which is used throughout the school day.
 There are also many opportunities for the children to explore and learn in the local environment as part of our bespoke curriculum.

-The children will be offered a wide range of competitive sports, and we are working closely with other schools and clubs to share facilities.
+The children are offered a wide range of competitive sports and we work closely with other schools and clubs to share facilities.

 Are teachers at The Wells Free School fully qualified?